CISVVC/php-course/include_require/README.md

 ?>

-// test.php
+// index.php
-// The following is a php file test.php
+// The following is a php file index.php
 // ----------
 <?php